4 factors that could affect financing your start-up

 - Where are you going to find your suppliers?

 - How many customers do you expect in a day?

 3. Your financial strength

-A banker will want a detailed break down of your financial projections for at least the first year of your operations and up to two years.
-For example, if you say you are going to have 100 clients a day and they’re going to spend $10 each, then you will have $1,000 in revenues.
+A banker will want a detailed breakdown of your financial projections for at least the first year of your operations and possibly for up to two years.
+For example, if you say you’re going to have 100 clients a day and they’re going to spend $10 each, then you will have $1,000 in daily revenues.
 How much do you expect to make in your first year?